NSWSESMembers/Lighthouse/README.md

 - Summary and Statistics page that feeds directly from beacon filters
 - Quick Text on team completion and job finalisation
 - Fixed message <br> text. acts like a line break in the message correctly now.
+- added 200 and 500 to pagination choices

 ###In developement:

+## To Do

 - Prefill "Primary Action" on job completion based of job type (you know, because of all the RCR we do on landsearch jobs)
 - Prefill "Contact" on send message screen to fill with users HQ